markjet7/steamdrawio/README.md

 # Installation
 This package draws a horizontal flowchart of a biosteam model using the NetworkX package.
-To use this package, first, install graphviz and pygraphviz/

-Instructions to install graphviz: https://graphviz.gitlab.io/download/

-Instructions to install pygraphviz: https://pygraphviz.github.io/documentation/stable/install.html

-Then install the steamdrawio package using pip:
+Install the steamdrawio package using pip:
 ```
 pip install git+https://github.com/markjet7/steamdrawio/
 ```